Building a Board

 For this example, we’re making a side board for a cabinet.

-Just enter the height and depth you want, and you’ve created your first board!
+Then, just enter the board’s Height and Depth as its main dimensions, and you’ve created your first board!

 PS: “Locate Your Board” sets the board’s bottom-left corner within the assembly.
 It’s optional—many users find it faster to position and resize the board once it appears, using the tools on screen: